logo

 The following information is a basic outline of the court procedure used to achieve a financial settlement in a divorce and what factors are taken into consideration by the courts.
 The courts adopt a broadly similar procedure when dissolving a civil partnership.

 Looking for experienced divorce solicitors?
 Our family law team offer FREE initial phone advice and a FREE first 1/2 hour appointment.
-Call us now.
+Call us now on FREEPHONE 0800 1404544 or One of Our Local Office Numbers.

 Click here to read some reviews of our family lawyers from satisfied clients